-POTENTIAL SOURCE DESCRIPTION PATHWAY DESCRIPTION RECEPTOR and/ or groundwater in direct contact with Power Station infrastructure or services.
-Introduction of new sources of contamination to subsurface and groundwater in direct contact with Power Station infrastructure or services.
-Surface watercourses Groundwater On-site sources Construction activities with the potential to contaminate soils and groundwater on the Site.
-Pollution incidents on-site during construction could result in contamination reaching soil and groundwater beneath the Site.
-Known/ unknown water supplies
+POTENTIAL SOURCE DESCRIPTION PATHWAY DESCRIPTION RECEPTOR contact with Power Station infrastructure or services. contact with Power Station infrastructure or services. - Surface watercourses On-site sources Construction activities with the potential to contaminate soils and groundwater on the Site.
+Pollution incidents on-site during construction could result in contamination reaching soil and groundwater beneath the Site. - Groundwater - Known/ unknown water supplies